UW-CTRL/AA548-spr2024/bite-size-notes/week-3-e-optimal-control-theory.md

 #### Solution Methods
 * Dynamic Programming (Principle of Optimality)
+The basic principle of dynamic programming is the continuous-time counterpart of the principle of optimality.
+It refers to simplifying a complicated problem by breaking it down into simpler sub-problems in a recursive manner.
    * Compositionality of optimal paths
    * Closed-loop solutions:
   find a solution for all states at all times

 <img src="figs/Closed-loop.jpg" alt="Alt text" width="300">

 * Calculus of Variations (Pontryagin Maximum/Minimum Principle)
    * “Optimal curve should be such that neighboring curves don’t lead to smaller costs” → “Derivative = 0”